Zhongli (state)

 Zhongli (鍾離, originally written as 童麗) was an ancient Chinese state in the Huai River valley during the Spring and Autumn period.
 Its core area was located in the modern-day Fengyang County.
 At its peak, Zhongli was powerful enough to fight off various other states, and served as an important cultural, political, and economic centre.
-The state was conquered by its expansionist neighbor Chu during the 6th century BC, but its former capital city remained regionally important for several subsequent centuries.
+The state was conquered by its expansionist and militant neighbor Chu during the 6th century BC, but its former capital city remained regionally important for several subsequent centuries.